Skip to main content

 While there are plenty of ways to lose weight, maintaining weight loss often is difficult.
 The key to maintaining a healthy weight for the long haul is all about balance.

 Your body needs the right nutrients to fuel it throughout the day.
-The best way to get what you need is to enjoy nutrient-rich foods from a variety of food groups.
+The best way to get what you need is to choose nutrient-rich foods you enjoy from a variety of food groups.

 Consider the following when building your plate or at your next trip to the market:

-- Fruits and vegetables often are loaded with vitamins, minerals and phytonutrients.
-For overall health, limit added sugars and solid fats when you purchase or prepare these foods.
+• Fruits and vegetables provide vitamins, minerals, dietary fiber and phytonutrients.
+The best way to benefit from these foods is to limit added sugars and solid fats when you purchase or prepare them.

-- Whole grains contain dietary fiber, which can help us feel full longer.
-Swap out white breads and pastas with whole-grain versions or consider brown rice, quinoa or millet at your next meal.
+• Whole grains contain dietary fiber, which can help us feel full longer.
+Swap out white breads and pastas with whole-grain versions or consider amaranth, brown rice, bulgur, millet or quinoa at your next meal.

-- Low-fat milk, yogurt and cheese provide protein, calcium and vitamin D, as do fortified soy beverages.
+• Low-fat milk, yogurt and cheese, as well as fortified soy beverages, provide protein, calcium and vitamin D.

-- Lean beef, poultry, seafood, beans, lentils and soy foods are great sources of protein – a nutrient that helps repair and build muscles.
-Opt for grilled or baked meats, rather than fried, to limit saturated fats.
+• Lean beef, poultry, seafood, beans, lentils and soy foods are great sources of protein, a nutrient that helps repair and build muscles.
+When choosing meat, opt for grilled or baked, rather than fried, to limit saturated fats.

 Foods and drinks with added sugars and solid fats are a temptation for many Americans, but eating smart doesn’t mean you have to stay away from all fats and sugars.
 Portion sizes and food sources make a big difference.